-Today, in her role as Vice President of Social Purpose for Home Instead, Erin is focused not just on awareness, but inspiring generations.
-Her goal is to fearlessly create today the world we want to grow older in tomorrow.
-Specifically, she is focused on helping all ages see the small acts of kindness they may complete to have a positive impact on seniors’ lives with Ready to Care, a movement to make the world a better place for seniors.
-She also oversees the organization’s initiative to introduce younger generations to careers in the aging field through the Champions of Aging program, and the nationwide holiday giving program, Be a Santa to a Senior.
-Additionally in her position, she collaborates on the support of the HFC Grant Program, in which Home Instead provides relief to those caring for loved ones living with Alzheimer's disease or other dementias.
+Until July 2023, in her role as Vice President of Social Purpose for Home Instead, Erin has focused on awareness and inspiring generations.
+Her goal has been to fearlessly create today the world we want to grow older in tomorrow.
+Specifically, she is focused on helping all ages see the small acts of kindness they may complete to positively impact seniors’ lives with Ready to Care, a movement to make the world a better place for seniors.
+She also oversees the organization’s initiative to introduce younger generations to careers in the aging field through the Champions of Aging program and the nationwide holiday giving program, Be a Santa to a Senior.
+Additionally, in her position, she collaborated on the support of the HFC Grant Program, in which Home Instead provides relief to those caring for loved ones living with Alzheimer's disease or other dementias.

-Since 2005, Erin has been working across the Home Instead network of more than 1,000 global franchises to develop programs that empower and support family caregivers.
-Her work has included award-winning communications programs that foster connections between seniors and their families, as well as public education efforts to make the world more inclusive of today’s rapidly growing aging population.
+Since 2005, Erin worked across the Home Instead network of more than 1,000 global franchises to develop programs that empower and support family caregivers.
+Her work has included award-winning communications programs that foster connections between seniors and their families and public education efforts to make the world more inclusive of today’s rapidly growing aging population.

 Erin holds a B.A. from the University of Creighton and is a graduate of Leadership Omaha, where she resides with my husband and two children.

 A.M.
 Bobby Brumfield

 Founder & Managing Partner

 A.M.
 “Bobby” Brumfield is Founder & Managing Partner of Leonum Advisors: Corporate Protection Management, which is a full service security consultancy, staffing & training firm.

 He is Co-founder of the Men Against Domestic Violence Action Coalition (MADVAC), which works to educate and empower boys and men to advocate against domestic and sexual violence in our homes and communities.